Growing calls for World Bank official Parminder Brar to leave Sierra Leone immediately

 These words are enough for any reasonable person to understand.
 I do well understood the Projects the APC administration are implementing in the country is causing lots of headache for you the opposition, but for the non-Politicians it is marvellous because the people need them.

-Now the mudslide and flooding of Freetown came, the government promised the victims that the will not leave them to solve their problems alone, three Sierra Leoneans who where encouraged through the local content Policy decided to pay back to the country by constructing fifty two houses for the victims, you guys are not too happy again, the opposition spread false news as they deed after the ebola that the government have squander the mudslide and flood money again, where did Mr Parminder Barr goes wrong?
+Now the mudslide and flooding of Freetown came, the government promised the victims that they will not leave them to solve their problems alone, three Sierra Leoneans who were encouraged through the local content Policy decided to pay back to the country by constructing fifty two houses for the victims.
+The opposition spread false news as they did after the ebola that the government have squandered the mudslide and flood money again, where did Mr Parminder Brar go wrong?

-The man is not playing any Politic tricking here, he is saying the truth, because I listened the video clips, he even says, the World Bank gave twenty millions dollars and it remains ten millions dollars, the rest of the money is in the bank for any questioning.
+The man is not playing any Politics tricking here, he is saying the truth, because I listened to the video clips.
+He even says, the World Bank gave twenty million dollars and it remains ten million dollars, the rest of the money is in the bank for any questioning.

-I strongly believe, the opposition want the man to lie that the government mis-manage the funds then you should have be happy, please we the non-Politicians need clean Politic.
-I will like to quote what Campaign for good governance ask the People of Sierra Leone in 2007 to vote for, I quote “Elekshon bizness na al man bizness”.

-Think Right, Vote Right for Power supply, Good Roads and water supply, end of quote, this are exact words from Campaign for Good Governance, within the framework, I will rate the APC administration as 75% in these areas.
+I strongly believe, the opposition want the man to lie that the government mismanaged the funds then you should be happy.
+Please, we the non-Politicians need clean Politics.
+I will like to quote what Campaign for good governance asked the People of Sierra Leone in 2007 to vote for, I quote “Elekshon bizness na all man bizness.
+Think Right, Vote Right for Power supply, Good Roads and water supply,” end of quote.
+These are the exact words from Campaign for Good Governance, within the framework, I will rate the APC administration as 75% in these areas.

-The 3 billion dollars you are talking about, where did you expect the government to generate that sum of money for what they have done? onless for the person is suffering from eye problems that cause him or her not to see the works done by the administration.
+The 3 billion dollars you are talking about, where did you expect the government to generate that sum of money for what they have done?
+Unless for the person who is suffering from eye problems that cause him or her not to see the works done by the administration.

-Any good minded Sierra Leoneans will like to see the country to be develop, unless some of you who are in the opposition.
+Any good minded Sierra Leoneans will like to see the country to be developed, unless some of you who are in the opposition.
 Another question I am asking is which change you people are asking for?
 This APC Government did tremendously well, you can travel to any major town and city without any problems, every major towns and cities have safe drinking water, energy modernise hospitals, health Centres in towns and villages with solar Panel with modern equipments.

-Let the International Community ask we the non-Partisans about how do we feel about the activities of Mr Barr in Sierra Leone, all what you wanted is for Mr Barr to lie that the APC administration squander the mudslide and flood funds then you will be going from spot to spot dancing.
+Let the International Community ask we the non-Partisans how we feel about the activities of Mr Brar in Sierra Leone, all what you wanted is for Mr Brar to lie that the APC administration squandered the mudslide and flood funds then you will be going from spot to spot dancing.

 The man even said the rest of the money is in the bank with all documentations.
 If you the opposition want to challenge that, please ask him to present the statement of account and documentations.
-By using that phrase that he should leave Sierra Leone because he speak the truth and he is doing his works without any Political strings, that is an understatement, because Sierra Leone belongs to all of us not only you the Politicians.
+By using that phrase that he should leave Sierra Leone because he speak the truth and he is doing his work without any Political strings, that is an understatement, because Sierra Leone belongs to all of us, not only you the Politicians.

 “THE SPEAKER OF THE TRUTH HAS NO GOOD FRIENDS” – Marcus Aurelius a Philosopher says, I quote.
 IF IT IS RIGHT DO NOT SAY IT; IF IT IS NOT TRUE DO NOT DO IT; end of quote.

-WE MUST LEARN TO LIVE TOGETHER AS BROTHERS OR WE PERISH TOGETHER AS FOOLS, Martin Luther King Jr. Mr Barr is doing his job as a World Bank officer in Sierra Leone, do your Politic.
-But the People of Sierra Leone need Progress and development and this administration didn’t make any false promises during their electioneering campaign in 2007.
-Any reasonable person can give them 75% of their work, long live Sierra Leone.
-Stay Blessed Sierra Leone Telegraph for democracy to prevail
+WE MUST LEARN TO LIVE TOGETHER AS BROTHERS OR WE PERISH TOGETHER AS FOOLS, Martin Luther King Jr. Mr Brar is doing his job as a World Bank officer in Sierra Leone.
+Do your Politics, but the People of Sierra Leone need Progress and development and this administration didn’t make any false promises during their electioneering campaign in 2007.
+Any reasonable person can give them 75% for their work.
+Long live Sierra Leone.
+Stay Blessed Sierra Leone Telegraph for democracy to prevail.